-According to the Branch's business mix, business model and its strategy, the Branch has identified various key risks including Strategic Risk, Credit Risk, Market Risk, Liquidity Risk, Operational Risk, Compliance & Money Laundering Risk, Interest Rate Risk in Banking Book, Reputational Risk, Concentration Risk, IT and Cyber Risk, Off Balance Sheet Risk, New Product Risk, and Model Risk.
-The Branch has established processes for identification, measurement, assessment, control or mitigation, monitoring, reporting and aggregation of various risks within the Branch's Enterprise Risk Management Policy.
+According to the Branch's business mix, business model and its strategy, the Branch has identified various key risks including Strategic Risk, Credit Risk, Market Risk, Liquidity Risk, Operational Risk, Compliance & Money Laundering Risk, Interest Rate Risk in Banking Book, Reputational Risk, Concentration Risk, IT and Cyber Risk, etc. The Branch has established processes for identification, measurement, assessment, control or mitigation, monitoring, reporting and aggregation of various risks within the Branch's Enterprise Risk Management Policy.

-The basic risk appetite and tolerance at the Branch is determined at ICBC Head Office level.
-This is advised to the Branch in terms of exposure limits which are used to drive its mix of assets and risks to be taken in the business scope granted by ICBC Head Office.
+Based on the basic risk appetite and tolerance determined at ICBC Head Office level, the Branch also take into account the local market situation and formalize a branch-specific risk appetite statement with defined limits, which is integrated into the Branch's risk management process.
 The Branch is only permitted to grant customer credit ratings and credit line approvals within the specific authorization limits determined by ICBC Head Office, who determines the authorization limits of each of its subsidiaries and branches to grant customer credit ratings, credit line and individual loan approvals on an annual basis based on the Group's overall strategies and policies.
 Risk management coordination between the Branch and ICBC Head Office is achieved through general supervision and more specifically, through periodic on-site or off-site inspections in accordance with the internal procedures set by ICBC Head Office.